garybgenett/gary-os/README.md

 This phase must at least reach the stage where it is building the selected package list after updating the base system (the '@system' set) and downloading all the source files.
 The 'doit' target can be used after that to resume.
+In that case, the 'redo' phase must definitely be performed, to make sure the skipped 'init' steps are run.

 **Doit**